Distressing incidents headlining recent news have given rise to discussions

 While most of us wouldn’t behave in ways as violent as those that make the

-news—many many be surprised to realize how many ways anger easily and quickly
+news—many might be surprised to realize how many ways anger easily and quickly

 can get out-of-control, leaving people emotionally or physically hurt.